lysfinance-dev/lysfinance-frontend/README.md

 # ⚜️ LysFinance Frontend

-This project contains the main features of the LyfSinance application.
+This project contains the main features of the LysFinance application.

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.